Pokémon (TV series): Characters

 Roy is the male protagonist of Horizons series, who is a Pokémon Trainer from the Kanto Region who joins the Rising Volt Tacklers after encountering a mysterious Shiny Rayquaza.
 His dream is to become a great adventurer like the ones his grandfather used to tell him about when he was a child, even more when he discovers a special connection between the Shiny Rayquaza and Liko's pendant.

+The series has had several major characters during its run.
+In addition to the above, a series of recurring characters known as Nurse Joy (ジョーイ, Joy) and Officer Jenny (ジュンサー, Junsar) appear within each town the protagonist and his friends encounter.
+Each are a family of identical looking sisters, with the Joy siblings treating injured Pokémon and assisting the Professor of the respective region, while the Jenny siblings acts as the local law enforcement.

 Episodes

 In Japan, the Pokémon anime is currently broadcast as eight sequential series, each based on an installment of the main video game series.
 The series is aired year-round continuously, with regular off-days for sporting events and television specials.
 In its international broadcast, Pokémons episodes have currently been split up into 28 seasons as of 2025, running a fixed number of episodes, using a specific opening sequence and sporting a different subtitle for each new season.